Brandberg Mountain: Flora of Namibia

-The Brandberg lies within the Karroo-Namib floristic region and few members of the Cape flora are represented.
+The Brandberg lies within the Karroo-Namib floristic region and some members of the Cape flora are represented.
 A checklist of 357 species was published in 1974 by Bertil Nordenstam stating that 11 taxa are endemic to the Brandberg, with a further 28 species endemic to the Kaoko element.
 A large and significant group of species has a disjunction between the Karroo-Namib region in the south, and the arid parts of north-east Africa.
-These appear to be remnants of a hypothesised arid-track joining the two areas.
+These appear to be remnants of a hypothesised arid track joining the two areas.